 The need for caregivers is only expected to grow in the United States as more baby boomers enter retirement.
 The number of Americans age 65 and up is expected to almost double by 2050, according to projections from the United Nations.

 Caregivers often need to make life-altering decisions about where to live and whether to continue to work.
 Many caregivers take on the full-time role without pay.
 But even people who are paid for the care they provide for a relative may face long-term financial challenges, caregiving experts say.

-Although the programs can provide families with some financial relief, caregivers may still struggle financially without the other benefits they would earn at a traditional job — including health care, disability insurance and retirement plan contributions, Kelly said.
+Although the programs can provide families with some financial relief, caregivers may still struggle financially without the other benefits they would earn at a traditional job — including health care, disability insurance, and retirement plan contributions, Kelly says.

-But the true financial toll can be difficult to quantify, particularly for people such as Muhammad who put their careers on hold.
+But the true financial toll can be difficult to quantify, particularly for people like Muhammad who put their careers on hold.

 After West spent a few months in the hospital, Muhammad moved her mother to her house in the suburbs of Chicago so she could help with her recovery.
 For months, Muhammad slept in her living room on a newly purchased sofa bed so that she could stay near her mother, who was on a feeding tube and could not yet climb the stairs to her new bedroom.
 Eleven years later, West's mobility has improved.
 But West, who is now 70, still has several strokes a month and has a difficult time speaking or doing routine tasks, symptoms that doctors say are probably related to the brain injury.

 With the help of a rehabilitation center, Muhammad enrolled in a program funded by Medicaid that pays those who care for people with disabilities.
 Her wage has increased slightly over time — to $13 an hour from $10.55 — but she is still making about 40 percent less than what she earned when she was selling home and car insurance.